arvindydv/e-state/README.md

 ## Usage

-- User can sell and purchase land (home rooms) using this web application.
+- User can sale and purchase land (home rooms) using this web application.
 - User can filter for nearby home rooms and contact to the landlord.

 ## Contributing